felixge/node-delayed-stream/Readme.md

 All events of the `source` stream are hijacked by overwriting the `source.emit` method.
 Until node implements a catch-all event listener, this is the only way.

-However, `DelayedStream` still continues to emit all events it captures on the `source`, regardless of whether you have released the delayed stream yet or not.
+However, delayed-stream still continues to emit all events it captures on the `source`, regardless of whether you have released the delayed stream yet or not.

-Upon creation, `DelayedStream` captures all `source` events and stores them in an internal event buffer.
-Once `delayedStream.release()` is called, all buffered events are emitted on the `DelayedStream`, and the event buffer is cleared.
-After that, `DelayedStream` merely acts as a proxy for the underlaying source.
+Upon creation, delayed-stream captures all `source` events and stores them in an internal event buffer.
+Once `delayedStream.release()` is called, all buffered events are emitted on the `delayedStream`, and the event buffer is cleared.
+After that, delayed-stream merely acts as a proxy for the underlaying source.

 ### Error handling

 Error events on `source` are buffered / proxied just like any other events.
 However, `delayedStream.create` attaches a no-op `'error'` listener to the `source`.
-This way you only have to handle errors on the `DelayedStream` object, rather than in two places.
+This way you only have to handle errors on the `delayedStream` object, rather than in two places.

 ### Buffer limits

-`DelayedStream` provides a `maxDataSize` property that can be used to limit the amount of data being buffered.
+delayed-stream provides a `maxDataSize` property that can be used to limit the amount of data being buffered.
 In order to protect you from bad `source` streams that don't react to `source.pause()`, this feature is enabled by default.